Carti-drillman/Blang/README.md

 - Thanks to the Krita community for their pixel art capabilities.

 ## Contact
-For questions or feedback, please contact [your email address].
+For questions or feedback, please contact mmbkmcgamming2014@gmail.com.

 ---